Report Filter

 Mission Alignment and Authority

-This Service Area aligns with the Agency’s mission of making Virginia a better place in which to work, live, and conduct business by administering and enforcing laws that govern wage payments, youth employment, minimum wage, garnishee rights, discharge for work-related injuries, and other employment laws.
+This Service Area aligns with the Agency’s mission of making Virginia a better place in which to work, live, and conduct business by administering and enforcing laws that govern wage payments, prevailing wage determinations, youth employment, garnishee rights, discharge for work-related injuries, and other employment laws.

 Products and Services